openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 ### Asynchronous Mode

-Asynchronous mode can improve overall application frame-rate, because rather than wait for inference to complete, the app can keep working on the host, while the accelerator is busy.
-You can use the `ov::InferRequest::start_async` to infer a model in the asynchronous mode:
+Asynchronous mode can improve overall application frame-rate.
+It is possible, because rather than wait for inference to complete, the app can keep working on the host, while the accelerator is busy.
+The `ov::InferRequest::start_async` can be used to infer a model in the asynchronous mode:

 @sphinxtabset